 In conclusion, we have been Dentist Chatting online about Halitosis / Bad Breath Blogging online.
 We discussed in this Local Bad Breath Blog Online, how can avoid this oral problem.
 Bad breath can be the result of a variety of causes.
 One of the predominant causes of bad breath is poor daily oral hygiene and not going to the dental office for a prophy / dental cleaning for many years.
 That is, there are people who go for many years or decades, without going to the dentist.
 Many of these people have calcified plaque build-up in their mouths.
 This calcified plaque which is called calculus build-up - can lead to a variety of gum diseases.

-Easily pose a local dentist question to us and get dentists answers online with us at DentalChat.
+Easily pose a local dentist question to us and get dentists' answers online with us at DentalChat.
 We @ Dental Chat welcome networking online with local dentists and dental professionals.
 Our goal is to better inform people about dental care subjects, so hopefully, they can better understand their particular dental condition.
-Visiting your local dentist and getting regular dental prophy and a dental exam is recommended.
+Visiting your local dentist and getting regular dental prophy and a dental exam are recommended.

 Removal of mouth debris and keeping your mouth clean:

 Bad breath can arise when the food debris left in the mouth over long periods - is broken down by bacteria which causes sulfur gas release.
-As we discussed in this local bad breath chat article, one of the important ways of reducing bad breath - is by simply properly brushing, flossing and getting regular dental prophy cleanings at your local dentist office.
+As we discussed in this local bad breath chat article, one of the important ways of reducing bad breath - is by simply properly brushing, flossing, and getting regular dental prophy cleanings at your local dentist's office.